Optimal quantization with branched optimal transport distances: Background and preliminaries

-Let us state or recall some results that we shall use thoughout the paper. \begin{enumerate}[(1)] \item \textbf{Irrigability and irrigation distance.} Contrary to the classical optimal transport problem, for some pair of compactly supported measures $(\mu^-,\mu^+)$ and some exponent $\alpha$ it is possible that \labelcref{irrigation_problem} admits no competitor of finite $\alpha$-mass, typically when the measures spread on a set of large dimension while the exponent $\alpha$ is too small.
-However, when $\alpha > 1 - \frac 1d$, there exists a competitor of finite $\alpha$-mass for any pair of measures $(\mu^-,\mu^+)$ of same total mass which are compactly supported on $\R^d$, as shown\footnote{It is shown in the Eulerian model based on vector measures, but adapting the proof in our Lagrangian setting is straightforward, or one can also invoke the equivalence of the models \cite{pegonLagrangianBranchedTransport2017}.} in \cite{xiaOptimalPathsRelated2003}.
+\item \textbf{Irrigability and irrigation distance.} Contrary to the classical optimal transport problem, for some pair of compactly supported measures $(\mu^-,\mu^+)$ and some exponent $\alpha$ it is possible that \labelcref{irrigation_problem} admits no competitor of finite $\alpha$-mass, typically when the measures spread on a set of large dimension while the exponent $\alpha$ is too small.
+However, when $\alpha > 1 - \frac 1d$ any measure $\mu \in \measspace^+_c(\R^d)$ is \emph{$\alpha$-irrigable}, meaning that $\mathbf d^\alpha(\mu, \norm{\mu}\delta_0) < +\infty$, and there exists a competitor of finite $\alpha$-mass for any pair of measures $\mu^-,\mu^+ \in \measspace_c^+(\R^d)$ of equal total mass, as shown\footnote{It is shown in the Eulerian model based on vector measures, but adapting the proof in our Lagrangian setting is straightforward, or one can also invoke the equivalence of the models \cite{pegonLagrangianBranchedTransport2017}.} in \cite{xiaOptimalPathsRelated2003}.
 In particular

-\item \textbf{Existence for the irrigation problem.} Whenever \labelcref{lag_irrigation_pb} admits a competitor of finite cost, it admits an minimizer.
-It results for example from the existence of $\ener{E}^\alpha$ minimizers established in \cite{bernotOptimalTransportationNetworks2009}, where $\ener{E}^\alpha$ is a more complicated variant\footnote{The reason for using this functional $\ener{E}^\alpha$ instead of the $\alpha$-mass was that it was only possible at that time to establish the lower semicontinuity of $\ener{E}^\alpha$ (on suitable subsets).} of $\mass^\alpha$, knowing that $\ener{E}^\alpha \geq \mass^\alpha$, with equality for $\ener{E}^\alpha$ minimizers. \item \textbf{Upper estimates on the $\alpha$-mass.} If $\alpha > 1-\frac 1d$, there exists a constant $C_\BOT = C_\BOT(\alpha,d) \in (0,+\infty)$ such that for any compactly supported measures $\mu^\pm$ of same total mass,
+\item \textbf{Existence for the irrigation problem.} Problem \labelcref{lag_irrigation_pb} admits a minimizer whenever it admits a competitor of finite cost.
+It results for example from the existence of $\mathbb{E}^\alpha$ minimizers established in \cite[Section~3.4]{bernotOptimalTransportationNetworks2009}, where $\mathbb{E}^\alpha$ is a more complicated variant\footnote{A reason for using this functional $\mathbb{E}^\alpha$ (denoted by $\ener E^\alpha$ in \cite{bernotOptimalTransportationNetworks2009}) was that one could establish its lower semicontinuity (on suitable subsets) via another expression (so-called energy formula).
+Nowadays, one may instead prove lower semicontinuity of $\mass^\alpha$ and work with it directly.} of $\mass^\alpha$, knowing that $\mathbb{E}^\alpha \geq \mass^\alpha$ and that a minimizer of $\mathbb{E}^\alpha$ is also a minimizer of $\mass^\alpha$ with the same cost. \item \textbf{Upper estimates on the $\alpha$-mass.} If $\alpha \in ( 1-\frac 1d,1)$, there exists a constant $C_\BOT = C_\BOT(\alpha,d) \in (0,+\infty)$ such that for any compactly supported measures $\mu^\pm$ of equal total mass,